 The 12-point setup for a private, secure, high-output digital life — in one afternoon.
 No spam, unsubscribe anytime.

 That crash isn’t laziness.
 It’s a glucose spike followed by a metabolic panic your body can no longer hide.
 The hack runs deep: government food pyramids, processed food engineered for maximum palatability, and a culture that treats your metabolism as invisible and unchangeable.
-The result is metabolic amnesia — you feel energized after a meal because of a rapid blood-sugar spike, not because you were actually nourished, and that high is followed by a crash that shuts down your prefrontal cortex exactly when you need it.
+The result is metabolic amnesia — you never see what your food actually does to you, so the afternoon slump reads as a character flaw instead of a data point.
+(The popular story that a post-meal crash “shuts down your prefrontal cortex” is a metaphor, not a measured finding — we could not source it.)
 The system profits from keeping your metabolism dark.
 A CGM turns the lights on.

-Recommended: for a structured real-food starting point, The Smoothie Diet is a 21-day whole-food meal plan you can adapt to your own glucose response.
+Recommended: for a structured starting point, The Smoothie Diet is a 21-day plan that replaces two of three daily meals with whole-ingredient smoothies.
+Worth naming the tension: blended fruit can spike some people hard, which is exactly the kind of thing a CGM would show you — so treat any plan as a hypothesis to test against your own glucose response, not a prescription.
 Affiliate link — The Unhacked may earn a commission if you use this route; our editorial conclusions are not for sale.

 Here’s the eureka: there is no healthy food, only healthy-for-you food